StrongBox Wealth LLC Increases Stock Position in Johnson & Johnson (NYSE:JNJ)

-StrongBox Wealth LLC lifted its holdings in shares of Johnson & Johnson (NYSE:JNJ – Free Report) by 4.1% during the third quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
-The fund owned 20,670 shares of the company’s stock after acquiring an additional 806 shares during the period.
-Johnson & Johnson accounts for about 2.0% of StrongBox Wealth LLC’s holdings, making the stock its 16th biggest position.
-StrongBox Wealth LLC’s holdings in Johnson & Johnson were worth $3,219,000 at the end of the most recent quarter.
+StrongBox Wealth LLC boosted its position in Johnson & Johnson (NYSE:JNJ – Free Report) by 4.1% during the third quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The fund owned 20,670 shares of the company’s stock after buying an additional 806 shares during the period.
+Johnson & Johnson makes up about 2.0% of StrongBox Wealth LLC’s holdings, making the stock its 16th biggest position.
+StrongBox Wealth LLC’s holdings in Johnson & Johnson were worth $3,219,000 at the end of the most recent reporting period.

-Other hedge funds have also modified their holdings of the company.
-Atlantic Private Wealth LLC purchased a new position in Johnson & Johnson during the first quarter worth about $32,000.
-VitalStone Financial LLC purchased a new position in Johnson & Johnson in the second quarter valued at about $48,000.
-25 LLC purchased a new position in Johnson & Johnson in the first quarter valued at about $55,000.
-Horizons Wealth Management increased its stake in shares of Johnson & Johnson by 1,730.0% during the 2nd quarter.
-Horizons Wealth Management now owns 366 shares of the company’s stock worth $61,000 after purchasing an additional 346 shares in the last quarter.
-Finally, Bay Harbor Wealth Management LLC purchased a new position in shares of Johnson & Johnson during the 2nd quarter worth approximately $66,000.
-68.40% of the stock is currently owned by hedge funds and other institutional investors.
+A number of other large investors also recently bought and sold shares of the company.
+Moneta Group Investment Advisors LLC increased its stake in shares of Johnson & Johnson by 90,144.4% during the fourth quarter.
+Moneta Group Investment Advisors LLC now owns 54,386,720 shares of the company’s stock worth $9,607,414,000 after acquiring an additional 54,326,454 shares during the period.
+Norges Bank purchased a new position in Johnson & Johnson during the fourth quarter worth about $4,609,399,000.
+Capital International Investors raised its holdings in Johnson & Johnson by 62.7% during the second quarter.
+Capital International Investors now owns 27,825,795 shares of the company’s stock worth $4,605,627,000 after purchasing an additional 10,724,110 shares in the last quarter.
+Journey Strategic Wealth LLC raised its holdings in Johnson & Johnson by 161,420.2% during the second quarter.
+Journey Strategic Wealth LLC now owns 7,276,483 shares of the company’s stock worth $1,204,404,000 after purchasing an additional 7,271,978 shares in the last quarter.
+Finally, Providence Capital Advisors LLC raised its holdings in Johnson & Johnson by 141,974.0% during the first quarter.
+Providence Capital Advisors LLC now owns 4,750,956 shares of the company’s stock worth $30,651,000 after purchasing an additional 4,747,612 shares in the last quarter.
+Hedge funds and other institutional investors own 68.40% of the company’s stock.

-The firm also recently declared a quarterly dividend, which was paid on Tuesday, December 5th.
-Investors of record on Tuesday, November 21st were issued a $1.19 dividend.
-This represents a $4.76 dividend on an annualized basis and a yield of 3.04%.
-The ex-dividend date was Monday, November 20th.
-Johnson & Johnson’s dividend payout ratio is currently 35.34%.
+The firm also recently announced a quarterly dividend, which was paid on Tuesday, December 5th.
+Investors of record on Tuesday, November 21st were issued a dividend of $1.19 per share.
+The ex-dividend date of this dividend was Monday, November 20th.
+This represents a $4.76 annualized dividend and a dividend yield of 3.04%.
+Johnson & Johnson’s payout ratio is 35.34%.

 About Johnson & Johnson